 Some backend server-side familiarity is also a nice plus, but not a requirement.
 You're not expected to be brilliant designer, but you should be able to put together an interface that's reasonably appealing and easy to interact with.

-Pachyderm is looking someone to start, lead, and build our Developer Advocacy team.
-We're is completely open source and we're just hitting our community and product stride where we need someone full-time to build machine learning and data science examples, write blog posts, give talks, evangelize Go, Docker, and Kubernetes, and generally just get Pachyderm in on the conversation.
+Pachyderm is looking for someone to start, lead, and build our Developer Advocacy team.
+We're completely open source, and we're just hitting our community and product stride where we need someone full-time to build machine learning and data science examples, write blog posts, give talks, evangelize Go, Docker, and Kubernetes, and generally just get Pachyderm in on the conversation.

-"Wearing many hats" would be and understatement as you're job, in addition to the above, will include working with developers and customers to get their data into Pachyderm.
-If you want, you'll even get some exposure building some of the infrastructure itself too as you tackle fixing some of the bugs and usuability challenges you come across.
-The role is perfect for someone who considers themselves a social engineer, loves to teach, and get involved in tons of small projects.
+"Wearing many hats" would be an understatement as your job, in addition to the above, will include working with developers and customers to get their data into Pachyderm.
+If you want, you'll even get some exposure building some of the infrastructure itself too as you tackle fixing some of the bugs and usability challenges you come across.
+The role is perfect for someone who considers themselves a social engineer, loves to teach, and likes to get involved in tons of small projects.